department-of-veterans-affairs/vets-api/README.md

 ## Ruby Setup

-In order to use Roadrunner Rails, you'll need Ruby installed, and either rbenv to manage your Ruby versions.
+In order to use Roadrunner Rails, you'll need Ruby installed, and rbenv to manage your Ruby versions.
 Follow the instructions to [install rbenv](https://github.com/rbenv/rbenv#installation) and then to [install Ruby 2.3](https://github.com/rbenv/rbenv#installing-ruby-versions).

 ## Other Dependencies